wandahangFY/YOLO-MIF/README.md

 4. uint8: 'BGR'  Three-channel 8-bit color image.
 5. unit8: 'RGBT' Four-channel 8-bit color image.(Including early fusion, middle fusion, late fusion, score fusion, weight sharing mode)

-Among them, the directory format of 1-4 is consistent with YOLOv8, and the data format directory of 'RGBT' is as follows:
+Among them, the directory format of 1-4 is consistent with YOLOv8.
+With train.txt and val.txt, all you need to do is write the image address below visible, and the data format directory of 'RGBT' is as follows:
 ![img.png](img.png)

 ![YOLO-MIF-RGBT:](PaperImages/YOLO-MIF-RGBT.jpg)